Missouri health officials: Local officials lead virus fight

 During a virtual news conference, Robert Knodell, acting director of the Missouri Department of Health and Senior Services, said the state continues to have a strong relationship with federal health experts but they all believe local health department workers and community representatives are the best avenue for persuading residents to be vaccinated.

-Knodell said federal Centers for Disease Control and Prevention officials agree that people from out of state cannot “parachute” into the state to persuade people to get vaccinated.
+Knodell said federal Centers for Disease Control and Prevention officials agree that people from out of state cannot “parachute” into the state to persuade residents to get vaccinated.

 “We're on the same page as it relates to that,” Knodell said.
 “So we've had various conversations about who effective local messengers are in rural communities as well as in our inner cities ...
 The federal government is more than willing to engage with us in those conversations with trusted local messengers and provide us with messaging materials and efforts that have been successful elsewhere."